cjagdish/commercial-documents/MQTT-Rest-API.md

         * `status`: indicates network connectivity, where `online` means connected and `offline` means disconnected.

 ## 9. Live Events
-If you are using Lytiva's dashboard and performing any action, you can subscribe to the topic for live events, which are as follows:
+   If you want to work on live activity, you can subscribe to the following topics.

 ### 9.1.
 Edit Project
+   If you are not using MQTT API and are editing projects from dashboard then you can subscribe to this topic.

 * **Response Topic:** `LYT/7346d2b3-ee78-4907-b6cb-c936b8aed1b1/PROJECT/E/ACTION`
 * **Response Payload:**